bmercer486/tam470-tutorials/README.md

 ## Notes
 - Each notebook runs entirely in Google Colab.
 - You do **not** need to clone or download the GitHub repo.
-- Use these links to the the latest tutorial versions
+- Use these links to access the latest tutorial versions